dcooney/instant-images/README.txt

 == Changelog ==

-= 5.0 - December 6, 2022 =
+= 5.0 - December 18, 2022 =
 NEW: All API requests to Unsplash, Pexels and Pixabay are now routed through our custom proxy server (proxy.getinstantimages.com).
+Read our terms of service and privacy policy for more information.
 UPDATE: Improved error handling and reporting.
 UPDATE: Removal of hard coded API Keys from plugin.
+UPDATE: Fixed issue where search filters wouldn't reset after a new search.

 = 4.6.3 - November 04, 2022 =
 UPDATE: Improved load handling of default provider.